malthesers/hallmark-christmatch/README.md

 ## 🎥 Movies

-There are **28** *unique* movies.
+There are **28** *unique* movies released from 2015 through 2020.

 Each time a game is started, 10 movies will be randomly chosen for that game.

 Will you be able to properly distinguish them all?